gwijthoff/CDH507/content/schedule.md

 ## Day 2: Fundamentals

 *An introduction to the baseline statistical concepts used in machine learning, from distribution to regression.
 What does it mean to be "unsupervised"?
-How do we evaluate a model?
-Led by Amy Winecoff.*
+How do we evaluate a model?*

 <span class="headlinks">Morning</span>

+<span class="color">9:00 – 12:00</span> ¦ **Amy Winecoff, DataX Fellow, Center for IT Policy & Center for Statistics and Machine Learning**

-- Introduction to Machine Learning, part 1
+Introduction to Machine Learning

 <span class="headlinks">Afternoon</span>

-- Introduction to Machine Learning, part 2
+<span class="color">1:00 – 4:00</span> ¦ **CDH Staff**

-- Discussion of humanities scholarship that employs the statistical methods outlined this morning.
+Discussion of humanities scholarship that employs the statistical methods outlined this morning.

+<span class="headlinks">Readings</span>

+Meredith Broussard, “[Machine Learning: The DL on ML](https://drive.google.com/file/d/18kElRW7hVdz8W9QZ_Hv48O06fXQkSnYS/view?usp=sharing),” in *Artificial Unintelligence: How Computers Misunderstand the World* (Cambridge, Massachusetts London, England: The MIT Press, 2018).

 ## Day 3: History of Measurement